jakehtr/cellular-automata/README.md

 # Cellular Automata
-Takes user inputs from a tkinter gui and uses those inputs to create unique patterns (in Pygame).
+Takes user inputs from a tkinter gui and uses those inputs to create unique patterns in Pygame, where each output can be saved as a JPEG.

 ## Instructions
 Pre-requisite: You need Python 3+